Employee Management Referrals

 Examples where employees may wish to consult the department include when they:

-- believes that their psychological health is at risk and does not feel able to talk to their manager or the available stress resources have not helped
+- believes that their psychological health is at risk and does not feel able to talk to their manager or the available Education & Professional Development resources have not helped

 - experiences tingling sensations in their wrists and forearms and uses Display screen equipment regularly each working day